The Barun valley – Danda Kharka

 Tashigaon

 Kunal’s seat was empty.
 I entered the room and found him asleep, wrapped under the comfort of blanket.
 That tempted me to follow suit.
 When I woke up, the sun was already down, though there was light in the sky.
 In the evening, we went to the dining place.
 We managed to lay our hands over a deck of cards.
-Our porter Manoj was taught by us to play some games and he joined us.
+Our porter Manoj was taught by us to play some games.
 This was to repeat for the rest of the trail.
 The walls of the dining room were decorated with many photographs of expeditions.
 The owner of the lodge featured in all of them.
 There were photographs from Everest, Makalu, K2 and many other 8 thousanders.
 There was also a rack with mountaineering gear on display.
 It was obvious that the owner of the lodge is an accomplished mountaineer and has many summits to his credit.
 He has climbed Mt Everest & others on multiple occasions.
 The most recent was Mt Makalu in the current year.
-In the current year, a record was created when multiple siblings climbed Mt Makalu on the same day and the lodge owner is one of them.
+In the year 2025, multiple siblings set a record by climbing Mt Makalu on the same day.
+The lodge owner is one of them.
 Dinner was served with noodles and chicken soup.
 While the taste was good, but in the name of chicken mostly bones were served.
 We still enjoyed it.
 We were happy knowing that on our way down, we would have an entire day at Tashigaon.
 We looked ahead to it but that never happened.
 As night drew down, the cold increased.
 The wind also intensified.
 It passed through open cracks in the wooden wall of our room.
 That wall was erected recently.
-Dhananjoy tried to draw our attention to the sky studded with stars and Constellations but sleep closed our eyelids down.
+Dhananjoy tried to draw our attention to the sky studded with stars and constellations but sleep closed our eyelids down.
 We were sleeping at 2178 m.

 The Barun valley – reaching the starting point